bartosz-antosik/vscode-spellright/README.md

 ### **Windows 8+**

 On Microsoft Windows from version 8 on Spell Right uses system spelling API.
-To install new dictionary follow instructions on how to add new spelling language to system (Please note that **Windows Single Language editions** CAN install multiple spelling languages).
+To install new dictionary follow instructions on how to add new spelling language to system.

 ### **macOS**